Updated in 2023

 Don’t be afraid to show your personality – it lightens the mood and reminds the reader that you are human.
 This should be a living, breathing website, so keep it updated with your most recent work or even what is inspiring you lately.

 A good example of an effective portfolio homepage comes from marketing strategist Sarah Karp Ward.
 When you enter her site, she has her name and skills at the top so you know who she is and what she does.
 She includes an easy navigation bar and a photo of her dog and the NYC skyline, showing her personality.

-The goal of the portfolio homepage is to pique your reader’s interest about you and the projects you have worked on.
+The goal of the portfolio homepage is to pique your reader’s interest about you and your work.
 Once that is accomplished, they will click into your projects to learn more about your experiences.
 These pages are extremely important because they give a look into your real-world work and how you have made an impact.

 Checklist: Outline of strong portfolio